Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Results and discussion

-To further demonstrate the centrality dependence of the jet quenching effect on momentum balance of the $b\bar{b}$ dijets, we calculate the averaged $x_{\rm J}$ values as a function of the number of participants estimated from Monte Carlo Glauber Model in Pb+Pb and the smeared p+p reference.
-The comparison of the calculation in systems with different centralities and the corresponding CMS data of both inclusive dijet and $b\bar{b}$ dijets are shown in Fig.~\ref{fig:avexj}.
-A good agreement between the theoretical calculation and experimental data is observed.
-We find both in inclusive dijet and $b\bar{b}$ dijets productions, the imbalance increases with the increasing centrality, even the averaged $x_{\rm J}$ of the p+p reference shift to smaller value with the increasing centrality which is due to the resolution effects introduced by the experiment.
-More importantly, the averaged $x_{\rm J}$ value shift due to the jet quenching effect is much visible in central collision, but we find in the bottom panel the imbalance of $b\bar{b}$ dijets in larger centrality such as $30-100\%$ Pb+Pb collision is compatible with their p+p reference which is unlike the case in dijets demonstrated in the upper panel, indicating a smaller energy loss of $b\bar{b}$ dijets than inclusive dijets in smaller centrality system.
+To further demonstrate the centrality dependence of the jet quenching effects on momentum balance of the $b\bar{b}$ dijets, we calculate the averaged $x_{\rm J}$ values as a function of the number of participants obtained in Pb+Pb collisions and the smeared p+p reference.
+The comparison of the values in systems with different centralities and the corresponding CMS data are shown in the bottom plots in Fig.~\ref{fig:avexj}.
+A good agreement between the theoretical calculations and experimental data is observed.
+We find the imbalance increases with the increasing centrality, even the averaged $x_{\rm J}$ of the p+p reference shift to smaller value with the increasing of centrality which is due to the resolution effects introduced by the experiment.
+More importantly, the averaged $x_{\rm J}$ value shift due to the jet quenching effect is much visible in central collision, but the imbalance in larger centrality such as $30-100\%$ Pb+Pb collision is compatible with their p+p reference which is unlike the case in dijets shown in the upper plots in Fig.~\ref{fig:avexj}, indicating a smaller energy loss than inclusive dijets in smaller centrality system.